Stephen McHattie

 Stephen McHattie Smith (born February 3, 1947) is a Canadian actor.
+Since beginning his professional career in 1970, he has amassed over 200 film, television, and theatre credits; and has collaborated with directors like Darren Aronofsky, Bruce McDonald, and David Cronenberg.
+He played Jimmy Murray on the CBC drama Emily of New Moon (1998-2000) and Sgt.
+Frank Coscarella on the police procedural Cold Squad (1999-2001).

-Since beginning his professional career in 1970, he has amassed over 200 film and television credits.
-He won the Genie Award for Best Supporting Actor for his performance in The Rocket, and a Gemini Award for Life with Billy.
+He won the Genie Award for Best Supporting Actor for his performance as Dick Irvin in The Rocket, and was nominated for Best Actor for Pontypool.
+He was nominated for a Drama Desk Award for Yehoshua Sobol's Ghetto and won an Obie Award for Mensch Meier.